null-machine/limbus-company-roll-analyzer/README.md

 Remember that this tool solely evaluates clashing ability.
 It provides no information about a sinner's utility or defensive options, so their position in the lists here may not necessarily be entirely reflective their overall power.

-If game balance is to be trusted, those with poor clashing ability probably attempt to compensate for that with some other part of their kit (which is especially true for tanks).
+If game balance is to be trusted, those with poor clashing ability probably attempt to compensate for that with some other part of their kit (especially true for tanks).
+Likewise, the best clashers may often have restraints, such as charge, ammo or health threshold mechanics.

 ---